openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

         dust off my knowledge of mathematical analysis and analytical algebra (or the lack thereof), and try to compute the bounding box of an elliptical arc myself.

-
+â€

+â€œ

         [Wazi/Johan Thelin: Rewriting History with Git](http://olex.openlogic.com/wazi/2011/rewriting-history-with-git/)

 The [Git](http://olex.openlogic.com/packages/git) versioning system allows you to manage large-scale distributed code development projects with thousands of parallel branches.
 Its powerful checkout, merge, push, and pull capabilities help you work with code branches and clones.
-Sometimes you, as a contributor, might like to polish a branch you™ve checked out and reduce the number of commits you made before merging it with the master branch.
-One of Git™s nicer features is that it lets you rewrite history.
+Sometimes you, as a contributor, might like to polish a branch youâ€™ve checked out and reduce the number of commits you made before merging it with the master branch.
+One of Gitâ€™s nicer features is that it lets you rewrite history.

 Rewriting history is not about changing the end result, but about making things cleaner and clearer.
 For instance, you can remove commits from the times when you added and later removed debug outputs, or merge the fixes you made to a feature with the commit that added the actual feature.
 The overall goal is to simplify history for the person who merges your branch into the master branch.

-In Git, each repository is a clone of your project™s entire history.
-This means that your local repository has the same information as the master branch, or any other developer™s branch.
-All repositories share the common history, and no branch, from Git™s point of view, represents the true history.
-Therefore you should never rewrite history after you™ve pushed or shared your branch.
+In Git, each repository is a clone of your projectâ€™s entire history.
+This means that your local repository has the same information as the master branch, or any other developerâ€™s branch.
+All repositories share the common history, and no branch, from Gitâ€™s point of view, represents the â€œtrueâ€ history.
+Therefore you should never rewrite history after youâ€™ve pushed or shared your branch.
 If you do, other branches will contain alternate versions of the same development history, and your merging could get messy. (...)

-
+â€

 ### For System Administrators

+â€œ

         [Justine Leng: MySQL 5.5 in openSUSE buildservice](http://obsforandroid.wordpress.com/2011/06/21/mysql-5-5-in-opensuse-buildservice/)

 I heard the recently released MySQL 5.5 was a million times faster and had a trillion
         new features.
-Since MySQL 5.5 is the latest hottest thing that everyone™s talking about, I decided to get it and see what it™s really like. (...)
+Since MySQL 5.5 is the latest hottest thing that everyoneâ€™s talking about, I decided to get it and see what itâ€™s really like. (...)

-
+â€

+â€œ

         [BeginLinux: Auto-configure IPv6 for your Network](http://beginlinux.com/desktop/opensuse/auto-configure-ipv6-for-your-network)